garyg1/json-formatter/README.md

 ]
 ```

-No human developer would ever write that!
 Humans write JSON in a more natural and readable way.
 For example:
 ```jsonc
 [1, 2, 3, [4, 5, [6, 7, 8]], "9"]
 ```